Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Input-Output theory under strong and ultrastrong coupling regimes

 \subsection{Critical points and optimal transmission condition}

 In this part, to ensure that the maximum scattering probability of the input laser field is unity under the parameter values for the QED circuit in Table~\ref{tab-1}, we numerically calculate the scattering probability $T_a^b\left( \omega \right)$ from the optical mode $a$ to the mechanical mode $b$ after RWA to show the optimal reciprocal transmission in the symmetric optomechanics, which can be widely applied to the optical antenna and lossless isotropic materials \cite{ref-84}.
 Here, the symmetric optomechanics demands that the effective optomechanical coupling ${{G_R}}$ is a real number.
-It is worth mentioning that for $G$ to be a complex number, in our previous work \cite{ref-85}, we have shown that in a three-mode optomechanical circulatory system, the complex angle difference of the different optomechanical couplings break the time-reversal symmetry, so that non-reciprocal transmission of the incoming laser field is achieved when the complex angle difference is equal to $ \pm 0.5\pi + 2n\pi $ for $n = Z$.
+Although the symmetric optomechanical system provides the framework and serves as a baseline for the dynamical analysis in this work.
+It is worth mentioning that for $G$ to be a complex number, in particular, as demonstrated in our previous work \cite{ref-85}, in a three-mode optomechanical circulatory system the relative phase differences among distinct optomechanical couplings cannot be gauged away.
+These complex phase differences break time-reversal symmetry, leading to nonreciprocal transmission of an incident laser field when the phase difference satisfies $ \pm 0.5\pi + 2n\pi $ for $n = Z$.
+This mechanism is not operative in a two-mode system—since the corresponding physical phase can be eliminated by an appropriate transformation of the reference frame—but it may become relevant in more general multimode optomechanical setting.

 Now, we focus on the numerical evaluation of the scattering probability $T_a^b\left( \omega \right)$ to show the optimal reciprocal transmission.
 The numerical results show the critical points and optimal condition for the observation of the optimal reciprocal transmission.